 Pressure transient measurements should be done in the annulus since there will be a minimum of liquid accumulated above the tubing intake.
-Fluid level measurements should be taken before stopping the flow from the tubing to establish the position of the liquid level in the annulus and to observe any variations during normal flowing conditions.
+The tubing fluid level should be monitored before shut-in and then periodically during the test to observe any changes in pressure or fluid level.
+Fluid level measurements should be taken down the casing annulus before stopping the flow from the tubing to establish the position of the liquid level in the annulus and to observe any variations during normal flowing conditions.

-Wells that are producing gas through tubing with a packed-off annulus Procedure is similar to that described above for Gas-Lift wells.
+Wells that are producing gas through tubing with a packed-off annulus

+Procedure is similar to that described above for Gas-Lift wells.

-Wells that are producing gas through the annulus and dewatered through tubing Procedure is similar to that recommended for pumping wells
+Wells that are producing gas through the annulus and dewatered through tubing

+Procedure is similar to that recommended for pumping wells